The 7 best sea salt sprays for effortlessly beachy hair

 Takes a while to dry

-A sea salt spray that can do both, this spray combines natural sea salt with nourishing ingredients like pro-vitamin B5 and castor oil for a soft beachy texture that doesn’t leave hair feeling crispy.
-The spray itself is quite direct, which meant that when we used it on dry hair it made my hair quite wet.
-You’ll either like that or you won’t, but I thought it was a good thing as it helped to refresh my hair between washes.
+A sea salt spray that does more than simply adding beachiness, this spray combines natural sea salt with nourishing ingredients like pro vitamin B5 and castor oil for soft texture without any crispiness.
+The spray itself is quite direct, which meant that when I used it on dry hair it left it quite wet.
+You’ll either like that or you won’t, but I personally thought it a good thing as it helped to refresh my hair between washes.

-It did take quite a while to dry though, so maybe not one to spritz just before you leave the house or head into a meeting.
-I was pleased that it didn’t rob my hair of its shine, instead just adding body and grip.
-The scent is the same signature botanical fragrance as the rest of the range, which feels very grown-up and left me smelling like I’d just left a fancy salon.
-As an added extra, there’s UVA and UVB protection within the formula too to shield your hair from the sun.
+However, it's worth nothing that my hair did take quite a while to dry afterwards, so it's perhaps not one to spritz just before leaving the house or heading into a meeting.
+I was pleased that it didn’t rob my hair of its shine, instead adding body and grip.
+Its scent is the same signature botanical fragrance as the rest of the range, which feels very grown-up and smelt like I’d just left a fancy hair salon.
+As an added extra, there’s also UVA and UVB protection within the formula to help shield your hair from the sun.

 Bumble & Bumble Surf Spray